MintLeaf08/Calculator-For-Integers/README.md

 # Calculator-For-Integers
-This is a calculator for integers, it has addition, subtraction, multipication and divition
+This is a calculator for integers, it has addition, subtraction, multiplication, and division You will need Python 64bit for this to work